CANTERBURY DISTRICT

 **PARANORMAL ACTIVITY**

-The hotel is rumoured to have a resident spirit dating back to the 17th century.
-Even Charles Dickens claimed that the spirit of a 17-year-old girl would visit him most evenings.
-Victorian guests reported a girl entering their rooms, tucking them in, and stroking their hair.
-This spirit is believed to be Ellen Bean, who went missing in 1523.
+The hotel is rumored to have a resident spirit from the 17th century.
+As evening shadows deepen, guests sometimes report hearing soft, lingering footsteps in silent corridors.
+Charles Dickens claimed that the spirit of a 17-year-old girl visited him most evenings.
+Victorian guests recounted tales of a mysterious girl entering their rooms, tucking them in, and gently stroking their hair.
+The spirit is believed to be Ellen Bean, who went missing in 1523.

-A tale from *The Ingoldsby Legends,* written by English clergyman Richard Harris Barham and first published in 1837, tells that Ellen was a cook at St. Saviour's for the Canon, who affectionately called her Nelly Cook and praised her excellent cooking, winning her affection in return.
+Ellen's story appears in the Ingoldsby Legends by Richard Harris Barham, published in 1837.
+In the tale, she was a cook at St. Saviour's for the Canon, who called her Nelly Cook and praised her excellent cooking, which won her affection.

-Disturbed by this discovery, Ellen visited a local friend skilled in apothecary.
-That evening, she served the friar and his niece slices of game pie laced with a potion.
-The following morning, when the Canon failed to appear for morning prayer, some friars went to his quarters and found him and his niece deceased in the same bed.
-To avoid scandal, they buried both of them in the undercroft, and Ellen subsequently disappeared.
+Disturbed, Ellen visited a local friend skilled in apothecary.
+That evening, she served the friar and his niece game pie laced with a potion.
+The next morning, the Canon did not appear for prayer.
+Friars found him and his niece deceased in the same bed.
+To avoid scandal, both were buried in the undercroft.
+Ellen disappeared.

-In 1848, workers repairing a loose flagstone in the Dark Entry discovered the skeleton of a young girl, believed to be that of Ellen Bean.
-So, could the spirit haunting the hotel indeed be that of Nelly, the cook?
+In 1848, workers repairing a loose flagstone in the Dark Entry found the skeleton of a young girl, believed to be Ellen Bean.
+Could the spirit haunting the hotel be Nelly, the cook?
+Visit and experience echoes of the past and the mysteries they hold.
+Let the whispers of history guide your stay.
+Perhaps, you'll find your own story amidst these ancient walls.

 1-3 St Peter's St, Canterbury CT1